Hihaheho/swon/crates/swon-editor-support/README.md

-# swon-json-schema
+# swon-editor-support

-JSON Schema compatibility for SWON (SWan Object Notation).
+Editor support utilities for SWON (SWan Object Notation).

+This crate provides common functionality used by editor plugins and language servers to enhance the editing experience for SWON files.

 **This crate is still under development and published for name reservation purpose.**